karlwestin/node-gumbo-parser/README.md

 ```

 ## Changes

+**0.1.6** Adding originalTag, originalTagName and tagNamespace
+          if the tag is unknown, parse originalTag and set in as tag

 **0.1.5** Updating the gumbo-parser to the latest version.
 This includes some security fixes, and if you use this
           for user content, please update.